metafacture/metafacture-core/README.md

 Options:

-- All options are made available as "dynamic" local variables.
+- All options are made available as "dynamic" local variables in the included Fix file.

 ```perl
 include("<path>"[, <dynamicLocalVariables>...])